 - 1. Be where you can see the entire neutral zone, and the ball at the snap. - 2.
 Normal scrimmage down position is in the neutral zone, on or outside the sideline. - 3.
 [LINESMAN] Be on the side of the field opposite the press box. - 4.
 [LINE JUDGE] Be on the press box side of the field. - 5.
-Never adopt a position that restricts the positioning or movement of players.
+Never adopt a position that restricts the positioning or movement of players. - 6.
+Never speak to players or coaches when the snap is imminent. §

 - 1. In the event of sudden movement by Team A players, come in quickly and confer with the Umpire to determine which team was responsible. - 2.
 If one or more Team B players enter the neutral zone, watch the reaction by Team A players who may be threatened.
-Watch for when the Team B players get back to their own side of the neutral zone. - 3.
-If there is a foul before the snap, blow your whistle, throw your flag and signal timeout [S3].
+Watch for when the Team B players get back to their own side of the neutral zone.

+3. If there is a foul before the snap, blow your whistle, throw your flag and signal timeout [S3].
 Come in quickly to the succeeding spot to prevent any play and to confer with the Umpire and the other wing official about the call.
-However, if there is no possibility of doubt about what the foul is, you may give a miniature penalty signal [e.g. S18, S19 or S21][®] to the Referee without coming in all the way.
+However, if there is no possibility of doubt about what the foul is, you may give a miniature penalty signal [e.g. S18 or S19]1 to the Referee without coming in all the way.